piqnt/polymatic/README.md

   Runtime.activate(new Main(), new MainContext());
 ```

-A middleware can communicate with other middlewares and access context object if it is activated.
+A middleware can communicate with other middlewares and access context object only if it is activated.
 All middlewares that are used by an activated middleware are also activated.

 When a middleware is activated it will receive "activate" event, and when it is deactivated it will receive "deactivate" event.
 You could use them to initialize and cleanup resources.